AresSC2/ares-sc2/docs/dev-guide.md

  - `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:` do not increase version

 A scope can also be added in parentheses.
 For example: `feat(combat): add kiting behavior`

+Example of breaking change commit message
+`feat(api)!: send an email to the customer when a product is shipped`

 #### Github workflow
 All formatters and linters are run in a github workflow, we use the `makefile` here.